rust-lang/rfcs/text/3537-msrv-resolver.md

   unless documented otherwise
   - Some projects may document that enabling a feature will affect the MSRV (e.g. [moka](https://docs.rs/moka/0.12.1/moka/#minimum-supported-rust-versions))
   - Some projects may have a higher MSRV for building the repo (e.g. `Cargo.lock` with newer dependencies, reliance on cargo features that get stripped on publish)
-- The cost for maintaining support for older versions of Rust should be on the user of the old version and not on the maintainer or the users of the library
+- We should focus the cost for maintaining support for older versions of Rust on the user of the old version and away from the maintainer or the other users of the library or tool
   - Costs include lower developer productivity due to lack of access to features, APIs that don't integrate with the latest features, and slower build times due to pulling in extra code to make up for missing features